 Like a hot plate!
 But seriously, if you are looking for a top-quality suitcase for less than a few hundred bucks (in all three sizes), then you might just buy this one.
 It is made from premium materials, which means that you will own it and use it for years to comes.
 And if anything goes wrong, there’s always that Samsonite lifetime warranty!

-One more tip for the end: if you really want to but the Samsonite Pivot, do it on Amazon, and not on their official website.
-For one thing the luggage is heavily discounted on Amazon, and you'll save some money.
-But also, plenty of people complained on their official website that they received the wrong suitcase or the wrong color, and I don't think you want to deal with that.
+One more tip for the end: if you really want to buy the Samsonite Pivot, do it on Amazon, and not on their official website.
+For one thing, the luggage is heavily discounted on Amazon, and you’ll save some money.
+But also, plenty of people complained about their official website that they received the wrong suitcase or the wrong color, and I don’t think you want to deal with that.
 Especially if you need the luggage to arrive in the next few days.